-The mapping from feature values to vectors is straighforward in the case of real valued feature (trivial) and binary features (mapped to zero or one).
-It is less clear what do do with categorical features.
-For example, if our goal is to identify whether an object in an image is a tomato, blueberry, cucumber or cockroach, we might want to know its color: is it RED, BLUE, GREEN or BLACK?
+The mapping from feature values to vectors is straighforward in the case of real valued features (trivial) and binary features (mapped to zero or one).
+It is less clear what to do with categorical features.
+For example, if our goal is to identify whether an object in an image is a tomato, blueberry, cucumber or cockroach, we might want to know its color: is it Red, Blue, Green or Black?

-One option would be to map RED to a value of 0, BLUE to a value of 1, GREEN to a value of 2 and BLACK to a value of 3.
-The problem with this mapping is that it turns an unordered set (the set of colors) into an ordered set (the set $\{0, 1, 2, 3\}$ ).
+One option would be to map RED to a value of 0, Blue to a value of 1, Green to a value of 2 and Black to a value of 3.
+The problem with this mapping is that it turns an unordered set (the set of colors) into an ordered set (the set $\{0,1,2,3\}$ ).
 In itself, this is not necessarily a bad thing.
 But when we go to use these features, we will measure examples based on their distances to each other.
 By doing this mapping, we are essentially saying that RED and BLUE are more similar (distance of 1) than RED and BLACK (distance of 3).
 This is probably not what we want to say!